LearnOnDemandSystems/docs/contact-us.md

 ## Integration

-Interested in integrating your system with Lab and Demand?
+Interested in integrating your system with Lab on Demand?
 Check out our [API](/lod/lod-api/lod-api-main.md).